 This is a paid fellowship opportunity.
 Selected students will be required to:

-- Attend our virtual orientation, in-person Washington D.C.
-Convening, and all virtual
+• Attend our virtual orientation, in-person Washington D.C.
+Convening, and all virtual cohort meetings.

-- Create and publish a digital media project (Blog, slideshow, infographic, video, etc) on a civic learning issue present in their
+• Create and publish a community research project (blog, slideshow, infographic, video, etc) on a civic learning issue present in their state.

 Students should expect a commitment of 5-10 hours a month.
-Students that complete all program requirements and adhere to the student code of conduct will receive a stipend throughout the program.
+Students that complete all program requirements and adhere to the student code of conduct will receive a stipend at the end of the program.

 Program Eligibility